federicotdn/localmost/README.md

 1. Head over to the [releases](https://github.com/federicotdn/localmost/releases) section.
 2. Download the latest one for your OS and CPU architecture, and place it somewhere in `$PATH`.

+Note: Windows is not supported yet.

 **From source:**
 1. Install [ghcup](https://www.haskell.org/ghcup/), GHC and Cabal.
 2. Clone this repo: `git clone git@github.com:federicotdn/localmost.git && cd localmost`.
 3. Run `make install` (assumes `.ghcup/env` shim is set up).

-Ensure that localmost has been installed correctly:
+Afterwards, ensure that localmost has been installed correctly:
 ```
 localmost --version
 ```